grab/front-end-guide/README.md

 ### Package Management - Yarn

-If you take a peek into your `node_modules` directory, you will be flabbergasted by the number of directories that are contained in it.
+If you take a peek into your `node_modules` directory, you will be appalled by the number of directories that are contained in it.
 Each babel plugin, lodash function, is a package on its own.
 When you have multiple projects, these packages are duplicated across each project and they are largely similar.
 Each time you run `npm install` in a new project, these packages are downloaded over and over again even though they already exist in some other project in your computer.

 There was also the problem of non-determinism in the installed packages via `npm install`.
 Some of our CI builds fail because at the point of time when the CI server installs the dependencies, it pulled in minor updates to some packages that contained breaking changes.
-This would not have happened if library authors respected semver.
+This would not have happened if library authors respected semver and engineers assumed that API contracts are respected all the time.

-[Yarn](https://yarnpkg.com/) solves the above problems.
+[Yarn](https://yarnpkg.com/) solves these problems.
 The issue of non-determinism of installed packages via a `yarn.lock` file and it ensures that every install results in the exact same file structure in `node_modules` across all machines.
 Yarn utilizes a global cache directory within your machine, and packages that have been downloaded before do not have to be downloaded again.
 This also enables offline installation of dependencies!

 The most common Yarn commands can be found [here](https://yarnpkg.com/en/docs/usage).
 Most other yarn commands are similar to the `npm` equivalents and it is fine to use the `npm` versions instead.